 Make a ramp to go to the top floor where you can plant slider plants for hiding, munching, and adding some greenery.
 Underneath the top floor provide coverage for some privacy.

-15. Window Lid Enclosure
+15. Window Lid tortoise Enclosure

 Materials | Window lid, wood chip, water, food bowl, succulent, grass, pebbles, lamp, etc. |